sfeek/textcryptcs/README.md

 Uses 2048 bit RSA for keys and 256 bit AES for block cipher.

-Provides for convienient key management and allow encryption of files.
+Provides for convienient key management and allows encryption of files.